IABTechLab/uid2docs/v1/guides/dsp-guide.md

 The following describes the integration workflow for DSP to support UID2 as part of RTB.

 There are two components for DSP integrations.
-1. Decryp UID2 tokens to use in RTB.
+1. Decrypt UID2 tokens to use in RTB.
 2. Honor user opt-outs.

 ![DSP Guide Flow](dsp-guide-flow-mermaid.png)

-Note: T&C Portal refers to Transperancy and Control Portal
+Note: T&C Portal refers to the Transparency and Control Portal

 # Integration Steps

 ## 1-4 Decrypt UID2 tokens to use in RTB.
 These integration steps correspond to diagram area 1-4.

 Leverage the provided [SDK](../sdks/dsp-client-v1-overview.md) to decrypt incoming UID2 tokens.
-The response contains the UID2 and the UID2 creation time (```established_timestamp```).
-DSPs are required to check the most recent opt-out timestamp (```optout_timestamp```) for a UID2 and honor the opt-out.
+The response contains the UID2 and the UID2 creation time (`established_timestamp`).
+DSPs are required to check the most recent opt-out timestamp (`optout_timestamp`) for a UID2 and honor the opt-out.
 The following diagram illustrates opt-out logic.

 ![DSP Opt Out Check](dsp-guide-optout-check-mermaid.png)